vdbhanderi/CMPE255_SPRING22_FINAL_PROJECT/README.md

 request and the returned results from the servers are stored into the variable r and printed by r.json().

 ## Future work
-Training the model with data and preform word level correction which will do the grammar correction.
+Training the model with data and perform word level correction which will do the grammar correction.

 ## Reference